Food pantries adjust as demand increases; New text, phone services can help families find food

 - High Country United Church of Christ, located at 8235 U.S. 421 North, Vilas, is having food boxes on Saturdays from 10:30 a.m. to 1 p.m. and on Mondays from 5:15-7 p.m.

-- Mount Vernon Baptist Church, located at 3505 Bamboo Road, Boone, is offering food boxes every Tuesday from 4-5:30 p.m.
+- Mount Vernon Baptist Church, located at 3505 Bamboo Road, Boone, is offering food boxes through an order and delivery system on Thursdays.
+Call (828) 266-9700 for more details.

 - theHeart Church is offering food boxes on Wednesdays from 1-4 p.m.
 The Rock, located at 215 Boone Heights Drive, Unit 301, Boone, offering food boxes 5-7 p.m. on Wednesdays and Sundays.